Chong an Temple

 Situated at the foot of Huishan Mountain, Huishan Ancient Town is an outdoor museum showcasing the fascinating history and culture of Wuxi.
 Take time out to relish the treasured stories through the town's historical relics, ancient buildings and ancestral halls.
 Amongst the highlights are Longguang Pagoda, an iconic symbol that offers spectacular views of the city, and Huishan Spring, also known as "The Second Best Spring in the World".

-- Approximately 40 minutes’ drive from Wuxi Airport.
+- 40 minutes’ drive from Wuxi Airport.
 The airport has direct flights to Beijing, Guangzhou, Shenzhen, Hong Kong and Osaka.

 Occupying an enviable location in the heart of the Zhongshan Road business and shopping district, our hotel in Wuxi, China is close to many tourist attractions, from historical relics to modern-day enjoyments.